BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 - lambda that returns a string
 - we create an oversized array (which should be big enough for any reason) which is constant time value
 - then we use the oversized array as template argument to create a smaller array.
-- which we use as static refernce
+- which we use as static reference
 - and then we use it to create the string_view.